grafana/tempo/example/docker-compose/local/readme.md

 as non-root, and so the local directory needs to have the appropriate permissions set in order to start correctly.

-1. First create the storage directory with the correct permissions and start up the local stack.
+1.Create the storage directory with the correct permissions and start up the local stack.

 ```console
 mkdir tempo-data/
 docker compose up -d
 ```

-At this point, the following containers should be spun up -
+At this point, the following containers should be spun up:

 ```console
 docker compose ps